nndeploy/nndeploy/README_EN.md

 | **API Service**        | OPENAI, DeepSeek, Moonshot                                                                    | Supports LLM and AIGC services                      |

 > See more details in the [Deployed Model List Details](docs/zh_cn/quick_start/model_list.md)

+> If you have specific algorithm deployment optimization needs, we strongly recommend that you: create a dedicated acceleration repository focused on optimized implementations of a specific class of algorithms.
+We will provide support for your project and look forward to seeing better solutions you can create based on nndeploy.
+[Specific Algorithm Inference Deployment Acceleration](docs/zh_cn/quick_start/ai_deploy.md)

 ## Quick Start